 Ground Beef and Pasta Casserole

-This casserole is perfect for a busy week when getting in and out of the kitchen needs to be a snap.
-The marrying of flavors in one pot from the ground sirloin, fresh vegetables, aromatic seasonings, and rigatoni make for a satisfying pasta dish with an easy cleanup.
+This casserole is perfect for your busy week when getting in and out of the kitchen needs to be a snap.
+With very simple prep work, it will become a weeknight staple in your household.

 Quick and Easy Nachos